pmsf/PMSF/README.md

 PokeMap Standalone Frontend or PMSF for short is a PHP Map Interface for the RDM Scanner designed to be completely standalone and able to run on any traditional web server.
 Manual submissions are supported on a Monocle Hydro base database with small additions, have a look at the cleandb.sql and sql.sql for changes.

-It supports all the common database engines, including MySQL, MariaDB A special Database structure based on Hydro Monocle is needed.
+It supports all the common database engines, including MySQL, MariaDB.

+A special Database structure based on Hydro Monocle is needed.

 ## Get Started